xingbod/xingbod.github.io/_pages/research.md

 I actively mentor many undergraduate research interns.
 My teaching emphasizes student-centered innovation, including blog-based assignments, literature-driven learning, and peer review.
 These efforts reflect my ongoing commitment to supporting student growth both in and beyond the classroom.

+:fire: Our research on AI course design based on the Blog Assignment was reported by national media; see the report at [here](http://guoqing.china.com.cn/2025-02/24/content_117729958.htm?f=pad&a=true) and [here](http://news.ahwang.cn/shangxun/20250224/2814966.html).